kritansth/data332/counting_cars/readme.md

 ### Data Storage & Access:
 All raw Excel sheets live in a public GitHub repository.
 At app startup we download cars_count.xlsx via its raw‑file URL into a temporary file, then read each sheet with readxl.
 This ensures the deployed Shiny app always pulls the latest data.

-## We built an interactive Shiny application allows you to:
+## We built an interactive Shiny application that allows you to:

 - **View histograms** and **summary statistics** (mean, median, min, max) for initial speed, final speed, or speed difference, by dataset.
 - **Compare** summary statistics across three collection sessions (Aashish, Kritan, Abhib) and the combined dataset.